 A full summer of racing

-Later this summer, the team’s head coach Josh Eberly—along with Herman—will compete in the infamous Leadville 100 on Aug.
-20, crewed by members of Western’s trail team.
+Later this summer, the team’s head coach Josh Eberly, along with Herman, will compete in the infamous Leadville 100 on Aug.
+20. That event will be crewed by members of Western’s trail team.

 The 100-mile race (160 kilometers) includes more than 15,000 feet of elevation gain, and is capped at 30 hours to complete.
 The course record for men is just under 16 hours, and just over 18 hours for women.
 The race will be Herman’s first career 100-miler.